lhaof/DSS-Pytorch/README.md

 # DSS-Pytorch

-This code is authored by lhaof.
 This code is a pytorch implementation of 'Deeply Supervised Salient Object Detection with Short Connections' (DSS, CVPR2017, PAMI2018).
 If you use this code, you may consider citing the following paper.
+By the way, the code is implemented by lhaof.
 ```
 @article{hou2017deeply,
   title={Deeply Supervised Salient Object Detection with Short Connections},